8 Steps to Understanding The Mobile App Development Lifecycle

 If you’re considering building a mobile app for your small to medium-sized business, you need to know exactly what it takes to execute.
-According to a recent study, about one in five SMBs have currently built a mobile app and about that many plan to launch one in 2016.
+According to a recent study, about one in five SMBs have currently built a mobile app and about that many plan to launch one.

 Mobile use statistics tell a very compelling story for businesses still on the fence: